 When these elements are set at a Stream level the scope of the element is given by the StreamID.
 In the case of the octets sent statistic it would contain only the octets sent by the H.248 Stream given by the StreamID.

-When using multiplexed media Streams the above behaviour should be considered.
-Multiplexed media Streams may use a sub-set of the total H.248 Streams in a Termination.
-For example: StreamID(1) could be a single stream, StreamIDs(2&3) could denote a multiplexed media Stream.
+When applying grouping to media Streams the above behaviour should be considered.
+The grouped Streams may consitute a sub-set of the total H.248 Streams in a Termination.
+For example: StreamID(1) could be a single stream, StreamIDs(2&3) could be grouped media Streams.
 This leads to complications regarding the scope of how Signals, Events and Statistics are applied.
-For example: A Termination level octets sent Statistic would correctly give the number of octets sent by the Termination however there is no way to request an individual octets sent Statistic related to the multiplexed media stream.
+For example: A Termination level octets sent Statistic would correctly give the number of octets sent by the Termination however there is no way to request an octets sent Statistic related to the grouped media streams.
 The MGC would have to request a statistic for StreamID(2) and another statistic for StreamID(3) and add them together.

 This issue is also applicable to Signals and Events.
-This is no way to indicate that a Signal or Event is only applicable to a particular multiplexed RTP Stream.
-In order to be unambiguous as to the scope of the Signal or Event a specific StreamID in the bundled group should be used.
+This is no way to indicate that a Signal or Event is only applicable to those grouped streams

 The Media Grouping package defined in this Recommendation introduces an aggregation stream concept that allows signals, events and statistics to be set against an aggregation stream.
 What effect these elements have is based on the semantics associated with the aggregation.